 The Accessibility, Well-Being and Counselling (AWC) Centre offers a variety of services for Glendon students.
 These services include personal counselling and accessibility services for students with learning disability, mental health disability or physical, sensory and medical disability.

-If you are experiencing personal difficulties and would like to speak to an experienced personal counsellor, please contact us to set up an appointment.
+If you are experiencing personal difficulties and would like to speak with an experienced personal counsellor, please contact us to set up an appointment.
 All information that is shared with any of our counsellors are confidential.
 No information will be disclosed to the third parties without your written consent.
-Please see Privacy Policies for more information
+Please see Privacy Policies for more information.

 To book an appointment, please call 416-487-6709 or drop by in person.

 Glendon Accessibility Services provides academic accommodation and support to students with disabilities in accordance with the Ontario Human Rights Commission’s Policy on accessible education for students with disabilities and York University Senate Policy on Academic Accommodation for Students with Disabilities.

 Students will be contacted about scheduling an appointment with the accessibility counsellor once their information ( disability-related documentation and registration form) have been received.

 To register with Glendon Accessibility Services: Students must provide BOTH the disability-related documentation AND complete our online registration form.
 For more information about documentation requirements please visit the Disability Related Documentation page.
 For more information about the registration process and to complete the student registration form please visit the Registering with Accessibility Services page.